Chelsea, Massachusetts: Education

 Chelsea Public Schools has four elementary schools, three middle schools, and one high school, Chelsea High School.
 The Chelsea school system has historically been towards the bottom of the state's test score rankings.
-It is plagued by high turnover among students.
-A very high percentage of students move in or out over the course of the year, and the dropout rate is high.
-In 1988, the school board made the unprecedented move of delegating its authority for control of the school district to Boston University.
+It has a high turnover among students.
+A high percentage of students move in or out over the course of the year, and the dropout rate is high.
+In 1988, the school board delegated its authority for control of the school district to Boston University.
 In June 2008, a partnership with BU ended, and the schools returned to full local control.
 Chelsea has no private schools remaining with St. Rose closing in June 2020.
 In addition, there are two public charter schools, the Excel Academy and Phoenix Charter Academy.
 Bunker Hill Community College and the for-profit Everest Institute have satellite locations of their schools in Chelsea.

 Fire department

-The city of Chelsea is protected by the career professional firefighters of the City of Chelsea Fire Department, operating from three fire stations across the city, each shift commanded by a Deputy Chief.
+The city of Chelsea has firefighters of the City of Chelsea Fire Department, operating from three fire stations across the city, each shift commanded by a Deputy Chief.
 Chelsea Fire operates an apparatus fleet of four engines, two ladders, two special operations units, a maintenance unit, a foam-tender unit, and several other special, support, and reserve units.
 Chelsea Fire responds to ~11,000 emergency calls annually.
-As of April 2019, the Chief of Department was Leonard A. Albanese, who accepted the job in 2016, after serving as Fire Chief of the North Providence Fire Department.
-He succeeded Acting Chief Robert Houghton, who had taken on that role while former Chief of Department Robert Better was on medical leave; Better retired in January 2015.

-Sites of interest
+The Chief of Department is John Quatieri who was sworn in on March 8, 2024.

+Emergency Medical Services are contracted to private ambulance provider Cataldo Ambulance Service, which has serviced the city since 1982.

+Notable sites

 Historic places

 Chelsea has eight places on the National Register of Historic Places.

-Chelsea Clock Company

-Founded in 1897, the Chelsea Clock Company is one of the oldest, largest, and few remaining American clock manufacturing companies in existence.
-For over a century, Chelsea's clockmakers have been designing and handcrafting distinguished, high quality clocks for customers in the corporate, consumer, government and marine markets.
-In 2015, the Chelsea Clock Company moved to a smaller building a few blocks away from the original location.
-Today, the company continues to build and repair clocks from its new headquarters.
-The old building is slated for demolition to make way for a new apartment building.